qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 ..........

 ``DEM to analyze`` [raster]
-  Digital Terrain model raster layer to use for calculating altitudes.
+  Digital Terrain Model raster layer to use for calculating altitudes.

 ``Boundary layer``
   Polygonal vector layer with boundaries of areas used to calculate hypsometric